Legal Blog

 2. K1389 – Extension of Review Period for Common Interest Community Resale Certificate Addendum.

-• Tip: Use this form if the parties agree to extend the period for the Buyer to review the resale certificate after delivery.
+• Use this form if the parties agree to extend the period for the Buyer to review the resale certificate after delivery.
 This is especially helpful if the certificate is incomplete and needs a financial update from the association.

 • Reminder: “Common interest community” is an umbrella term for HOAs and condos.